Students promoting environmental stewardship

 Established in spring 2013, Eco-Reps is a “peer-to-peer education program” in our residence halls.
 It's an exciting partnership between enthusiastic, environmentally-minded students and the Office of University Sustainability (OUS).

 This program is all about the Eco-Reps: they’re the ambassadors who will promote environmental stewardship to their hall-mates.
 They'll arrange movie nights, trash audits, and volunteer on campus in the community.
-And their interests and ambitions will shape the program.
+Their interests and ambitions will shape the program.
 Basically, Eco-Reps are working on the front lines in the residence halls, committed to sharing their knowledge and making a difference.

 Of course, OUS will help them in this process.
 Monthly Eco-Reps meetings cover educational material on a variety of environmental themes, and provide suggestions for how to engage their hall-mates.
 Eco-Reps will learn about the breadth of sustainability opportunities on campus, from classes to research to student clubs.